joshuacox/joshuacox.github.io/_posts/2016-03-26-Convert-Wordpress-to-static-PDQ.md

  http://joshuacox.github.io/jekyll/2015/11/28/facebook-comments-and-jekyll/

- Of the three I can recommend both discource and disqus, facebook I found to be problematic on nearly half the browsers I tested on, and since disqus will let you login with your facebook account it is moot
+ Of the three I can recommend both discource and disqus, facebook I found to be problematic on nearly half the browsers I tested on, and since disqus will let you login with your facebook account and not vice versa disqus wins out in more people being able to comment on your content, while blocking spammer, hackers, etc, and they give you options for monetization, so I consider this one of the few proprietary services to be  truly beneficial for the small time blogger.

 ###### Sharing with social media?
 Check!